ryan-haskell/elm-spa/README.md

     Flags.elm ✨
 ```

-For this app, we don't actually have flags, so we return an empty tuple!
+For this app, we don't actually have flags, so we return an empty tuple.

 ```elm
 module Flags exposing (Flags)